-Kevin would drive nine and a half hours to Fredericksburg almost every weekend for a year until they outbrewed the capacity at the brewerey and were forced to find another facility, which happened to be in Huntsville.
-When breweries started to break barriers in Savannah, Coastal Empire Beer decided it was time bring their brewing back home.
+For a year, Kevin drove nine and a half hours to Fredericksburg almost every weekend.
+That was until they outbrewed the capacity at that brewery.
+Coastal Empire Beer had to find another facility, which happened to be in Huntsville.
+When breweries and the beer culture started to break barriers in Savannah, they decided it was time to come home.

 “The plan was to always get the brewery here, but we both had young families.
 It was in 2010 when we started thinking about doing this – funds weren’t readily available,” says Kevin.

-It’s no secret that Savannah is a growing city and this buzz about the brew scene is just beginning.
+It’s no secret that Savannah is a growing city and this buzz about the brewing beer culture is just beginning.
 It certainly has the potential to hop from three to six breweries in the upcoming year.
 So be on the lookout for this Hostess City, because it just might become a Toast-Us City.